AlexIronZ10/thetimejudge/README.md

 2.  **Analyze Data:** Go to the **Reportes** tab to see your total activity.
 3.  **Filter Results:** Use the **Filtros** tab to find specific tasks or applications.
 4.  **Export:** Save your results as a `.csv` file to open them in Excel or Google Sheets.
+5.  **Pro Tip:** Hover your mouse over the tray icon while tracking to see the current status without opening the app!

 ## 📂 Project Structure

 * `TheTimeJudge.ahk`: Main entry point and GUI orchestrator.
 * `lib/Tracker.ahk`: Core engine for window detection and time calculation.
 * `lib/Processor.ahk`: Logic for data consolidation, filtering, and exporting.
+* `logs/`: Dedicated directory for all your activity records (auto-created).
 * Contains the dynamic status icons (`Green.ico`, `Red.ico`).

 ## 🛠️ Requirements